 “Hate, violence, and disappearances are causing panic and uncertainty,” says Samaritan’s Purse Canada International Disaster Response Manager David Bock.
 “Food hampers as well as moral and spiritual support are being provided to hundreds of families during this time of suffering and instability.”

-A local church partner in Nicaragua will help distribute emergency supplies while also mobilizing church leaders and members to provide for the needs of those under their care as a result of this crisis.
+A local church partner in Nicaragua is helping distribute emergency supplies while also mobilizing church leaders and members to provide for the needs of those under their care as a result of this crisis.

 “We are sharing the message of love, praying for the sick and providing for basic needs during this time of crisis,” says Bock.